 The person is a gentle-hearted, chubby and bald European, always wearing a belt, revealing his distinct belly (classical Santa Claus belly).
 His belt-like name sign is after this.

-This person got his name sign which is similar to the sign "violin", after his lengthy, sometimes unrealistic or dreamy talk.
+This person got his name sign which is similar to the sign "violin", after the characteristics of his lengthy, sometimes dreamy, talk.

 Meadow, K. "Name signs as identity symbols in the deaf community.
 Sign Language Studides.
 1977, pp 237-246.

 Supalla, Samuel J. The Book of Name Signs: Naming in American Sign Language.
 San Diego: DawnSignPress, 1992.